frictionlessdata/goodtables-web/README.md

 ## Supported configuration parameters

 The API and UI support a subset of all parameters available in a [Good Tables](https://github.com/okfn/goodtables) pipeline.

-All possible arguments to a pipeline and individual validators can be found in the [Good Tables docs](http://goodtables.readthedocs.org/en/latest/).
+All possible arguments to a pipeline and individual processors can be found in the [Good Tables docs](http://goodtables.readthedocs.org/en/latest/).

 ### API